bevyengine/bevy-website/release-content/0.15/migration-guides/12095_Add_features_to_switch_NativeActivity_and_GameActivity_usa.md

 Bevy may require the `libc++_shared.so` library to run on Android.
 This can be manually obtained from NDK source, or NDK describes a [`build.rs`](https://github.com/bbqsrc/cargo-ndk?tab=readme-ov-file#linking-against-and-copying-libc_sharedso-into-the-relevant-places-in-the-output-directory) approach.
+A suggested solution is also presented in the Bevy mobile example.

-Applications that still require `NativeActivity` should add the `android-native-activity` feature.
+Applications that still require `NativeActivity` should:
+1. disable default features in `Cargo.toml`
+2. re-enable all default features _except_ `android-game-activity`
+3. enable the `android-native-activity` feature